A1C levels explanation and A1C calculator

-See how an A1C test result correlates to average daily blood sugar.1 Enter your average blood sugar reading or your latest A1C result and click Calculate.
+See how average daily blood sugar may correlate to A1C levels.2 Enter your average blood sugar reading and click Calculate.

 What is A1C?

-Your A1C test measures your average blood sugar levels by taking a sample of hemoglobin A1C cells—a specific component of your red blood cells.
+Performed by your doctor during your regular visits, your A1C test measures your average blood sugar levels by taking a sample of hemoglobin A1C cells—a component of your red blood cells.

-As important as the A1C is, however, it's not a substitute for frequent self-monitoring.
+A1C is important, but it's not a substitute for frequent self-monitoring.
 Only regular blood sugar checks show you how meals, activity, medications and stress affect your blood sugar at a single moment in time, as well as over the course of a day or week.

 How often do I need an A1C test?

-The American Diabetes Association recommends an A1C test at least two times a year for those who are in good control.
+The ADA recommends an A1C test at least 2 times a year for those who are in good control.
 For those who have changed their therapy or who are not in good control and not meeting glycemic goals, an A1C test is recommended quarterly.
-Your healthcare professional will help decide what's right for you.3
+Your doctor will help you decide what's right for you.1

 Keeping your A1C test results low can significantly reduce the risk of long-term diabetes complications such as nerve problems, damage to your eyes, kidney disease and heart problems.3